wultra/ssl-pinning-android/README.md

 - `expectedCommonNames` - an optional array of strings, defining which domains you expect in certificate validation.
 - `identifier` - optional string identifier for scenarios, where multiple `CertStore` instances are used in the application.
 - `fallbackCertificateData` - optional hardcoded data for a fallback fingerprint.
 See the next chapter of this document for details.
-- `periodicUpdateIntervalMillis` - defines interval for silent updates.
+- `periodicUpdateIntervalMillis` - defines interval for default updates.
 The default value is 1 week.
 - `expirationUpdateTreshold` - defines time window before the next certificate will expire.
 In this time window `CertStore` will try to update the list of fingerprints more often than usual.
 Default value is 2 weeks before the next expiration.
-- `executorService` - defines `java.util.concurrent.ExecutorService` for running silent updates.
+- `executorService` - defines `java.util.concurrent.ExecutorService` for running updates.
-If not defined silent updates run on a dedicated thread (not pooled).
+If not defined updates run on a dedicated thread (not pooled).

 ### Predefined fingerprint

 The `CertStoreConfiguration` may contain an optional data with predefined certificate fingerprint.
 This technique can speed up the first application's startup when the database of fingerprints is empty.
-You still need to update your application, once the fallback fingerprint expires.
+You still need to [update](#updating-fingerprints) your application, once the fallback fingerprint expires.

 To configure the property, you need to provide `GetFingerprintResponse.Entry` with a fallback certificate fingerprint.
 The data should contain the same data as are usually received from the server,